What is Autism?

 Look for Support

 With millions of children and adults in the U.S. diagnosed with autism spectrum disorders, there are plenty of options for finding a support group online or in your local community.
 It’s a good idea to seek therapeutic intervention as early as possible to help your child with any developmental difficulties.
 Once the diagnosis comes, you can start working with your healthcare providers to create a plan of action.
+Depending on the severity of child’s condition, you may need to get in touch with disability support providers sydney (or closer to where you live) who can help you with home care and other therapies that can help make your kid’s life a little smoother.
 This might involve occupational therapy, speech therapy, special instruction, and other types of support.
 Don’t hesitate to reach out to others in your circumstances, as sometimes when your child starts to have a meltdown, it may not be always possible control the tantrums.
 While you call for help, try to calm them with a weighted blanket or give them their favourite toy.
 Reach out to other parents who have gone through your situations.
 Families raising autistic children in your area might have suggestions about local resources and treatments that were especially helpful and those which did not have the impact they had hoped for.

 Understand Your Child’s Rights